 The Ohio State University is proud to provide access to affordable, high quality health care coverage to support you and your dependents in living healthy, happy lives.
 We are also committed to being good stewards of the funds used to provide health care benefits.
 As a result, the university requires employees to verify eligibility for their enrolled dependents.
 By effectively managing health benefits, Ohio State can direct more resources to the core missions of education, research and service.

-The month following enrollment of your eligible dependents, a dependent verification packet will be mailed to your home address.
-The verification packet will provide information on acceptable forms of documentation to verify eligibility.
+Following your enrollment of your dependents, a dependent eligibility verification packet will be mailed to your home address.
+Alight conducts dependent eligibility verifications on behalf of Ohio State.
+The verification packet will provide information on acceptable forms of documentation to verify your dependent’s eligibility.
 Failure to provide complete documentation by the specified deadline will result in coverage termination for any dependent(s) not verified.

 Dependent Eligibility Verification FAQs

-Ohio State’s health care coverage consists of medical, dental and vision plan offerings.
+Ohio State’s health care coverage consists of medical, dental and vision plans.
 If your dependents are enrolled in any of these plans, you must verify their eligibility.

 Required documentation may include federal tax returns, copies of state-issued birth certificates, marriage certificates issued after the date of the ceremony and/or proof of joint ownership.